philsbln/draft-tiesel-taps-communitgrany/draft-tiesel-taps-communitgrany.md

 Association, Flow
 -----------------

-An Association multiplexes a set of Objects or Streams within the same Flow with common source and destination.
+An Association multiplexes a set of Messages or Streams within the same Flow with common source and destination.
 Therefore these communication units become indistinguishable for the network.
 Association and flow describe the same concept, the former from the perspective